Combining CMB datasets with consistent foreground modelling: Extensions to CDM LCDM

 \subsection{Amplitude of the gravitational lensing, \texorpdfstring{\Alens}{Alens}}

 The phenomenological parameter \Alens\ rescales the amplitude of the gravitational lensing potential in the CMB power spectra, effectively modulating the amount of peak smoothing induced by lensing.
-Previous analyses of \PLK\ data have reported values of $\Alens>1$, suggesting an apparent excess of lensing compared to \lcdm\ predictions and motivating further investigation with independent datasets.
+Previous analyses of \PLK\ data report values of $\Alens>1$, suggesting an apparent excess of lensing compared to \lcdm\ predictions and motivating further investigation with independent datasets.

 Combining the three CMB datasets and averaging over the foreground models, we obtain

 This result is slightly lower and more precise than the values reported in \citetalias{Camphuis:2025} for the same dataset combination (\text{$\Alens = 1.083 \pm 0.037$}) or in the \PACT\ combination of \citetalias{Louis:2025} (\text{$\Alens = 1.081 \pm 0.043$}).